 When Can a Felony Be Reduced to a Misdemeanor?

-Only wobbler crimes can be reduced from a felony to a misdemeanor.
-Straight felonies are not eligible for such reductions.
 California Penal Code 17(b) PC states that felonies can only be reduced to misdemeanors when an offender has been sentenced to and completed the terms of their felony probation and the offense is considered a wobbler felony.

 Consequences of a Felony Conviction in California

 The consequences of a felony conviction can vary widely depending on the crime you were convicted of.
-In the majority of felony cases, fines can reach as high as $10,000 and the defendant will spend time in California state prison or county jail.
-However, the amount of time someone convicted of a felony will spend in jail will be based upon whether their selling conviction carries a low, middle, or high term.
+In the majority of felony cases, fines can reach as high as $10,000, and the defendant will spend time in California state prison or county jail.

-For instance, someone convicted of felony first-degree burglary could expect to face two, four, or six years in California state prisons, depending on the specific details of their case.
 In some cases, certain criminal offenses do not carry specific jail and prison terms.
 When this happens, it will be up to the judge to determine what the defendant’s sentence should be.

 Probation for a Felony Conviction

-At the judge’s discretion, if you are convicted of a felony offense, they can convert all or part of your sentence to formal probation.
-Also commonly known as felony probation, you may be able to avoid spending your term in jail or prison by instead serving your sentence outside of police custody, but under the supervision of your probation officer.
+Also commonly known as felony probation, you may be able to avoid spending jail time instead serving your sentence outside of police custody, but under the supervision of your probation officer.
 If you are placed on formal probation, there are specific terms you will need to meet.

 Some of the conditions that might apply include: